wes30303/rough-waterfall-5384/README.md

 * TDD all new work
 * any model METHODS you write must be fully tested.
 * any model RELATIONSHIPS you create must be fully tested.
+* use of scaffolding is not permitted on this assessment.
+* complete only what user stories request.
 ---
 ### Not Required